veggiemonk/blog/content/slides/2020-05-frontend-crash-course/_index.md

 ---

 * Immutability for DOM: React
-* Immutability for state: Redux/Hooks
+* Immutability for app state: Redux/Hooks
 * what about the shape of data ?

 ---